ethosdev/ethosdev.github.io/beacon-chain.md

 Proposers are selected by RANDAO with a weighting on the validator's balance.
 It's possible a validator is a proposer and committee member for the same slot, but it's not the norm.
 The probability of this happening is 1/32 so we’ll see it about once per epoch.
 The sketch depicts a scenario with less than 8,192 validators, otherwise there would be at least two committees per slot.

-This Beacon Chain explainer focuses on beacon committees: the validators that serve the Beacon Chain.
-A (beacon) committee is pseudorandomly assigned a shard to crosslink into a beacon block.
-There are no persistent committees.
-The committee responsible for crosslinking a shard block changes block-by-block.

-Shard committees that solely build shard chain blocks are a future topic.
-It's possible for many shard blocks to be built by shard chain validators that do not interact with the Beacon Chain.
-However, for a shard to communicate with other shards, it needs a beacon committee to crosslink it to a beacon block.

 ![3 slots and 3 examples of how committee validators attest to their view of the Beacon Chain head](images/Beacon-Chain-Committees.png)

 The diagram is a combined depiction of what happened in three slots.
 In Slot 1, a block is proposed and then attested to by two validators; one validator in Committee A was offline.
 The attestations and block at Slot 1 propagate the network and reach many validators.
 In Slot 2, a block is proposed and a validator in Committee B does not see it, thus it attests that the Beacon Chain head is the block at Slot 1.
 Note this validator is different from the offline validator from Slot 1. **Attesting to the Beacon Chain head is called an LMD GHOST vote.** In Slot 3, all validators in Committee C run the LMD GHOST fork choice rule, and independently attest to the same head.

 A validator can only be in one committee per epoch.
 Typically, there are more than 8,192 validators: meaning more than one committee per slot.
 All committees are the same size, and have at least 128 validators.
 The security probabilities decrease when there are less than 4,096 validators because committees would have less than 128 validators.

-## **Committees: Crux**

 > **At every epoch, validators are evenly divided across slots and then subdivided into committees of appropriate size.
 All of the validators from that slot attest to the Beacon Chain head.
-Each of the committees in that slot attempts to crosslink a particular shard.
 A shuffling algorithm scales up or down the number of committees per slot to get at least 128 validators per committee.**

-As an example, assume 16,384 validators.
-512 validators are pseudorandomly assigned to Slot 1, another 512 to Slot 2, and so on.
-The 512 validators for Slot 1 are then subdivided into four committees and pseudorandomly assigned to shards.
-Assume that Shards 33, 55, 22, 11 are the shard assignments.
-All 512 validators cast a Slot 1 LMD GHOST vote.
-128 validators in one of the four committees attempt to crosslink Shard 33.
-In another committee, 128 validators attempt to crosslink Shard 55.
-128 validators in another committee attempt to crosslink Shard 22.
-Another 128 validators attempt to crosslink Shard 11.

-For Slot 2, the process repeats.
-The 512 validators for Slot 2 are subdivided into four committees and pseudorandomly assigned to shards.
-Assume that Shards 41, 20, 17, 15 are the shard assignments.
-All 512 validators for Slot 2 attest their views of the Beacon Chain head at Slot 2.
-The committees attempt to crosslink Shards 41, 20, 17, 15.

-The process repeats for the remaining slots in the epoch.
-Each validator has a slot when it can speak up, attest and crosslink.
-At the end of the epoch, all 16,384 validators have had a chance to attest and crosslink.
-But so far the validator votes have been slot-specific rather than epoch-specific.
-It's like voting for your local government, rather than voting in a broader national election.
-All 16,384 validators have not voted on the same thing.
-The upcoming sections on checkpoints and finality, describe the epoch-specific vote that validators cast when it's their slot to speak up.
-At their assigned slot, all 16,384 validators also vote for the epoch's checkpoint.

 ## **Beacon Chain Checkpoints**